CampAsAChamp/los-angeles-sports-chick-fil-a-scraper/README.md

     5. For the value use the actual value of your email addresses or app password
 4. It will now run every day, you can check the runs in the `Actions` tab in Github
     1. If the criteria is met you will receive an email for each one met so you know to check your Chick Fil A app to claim your free sandwich coupon

-# TODO:
-* Make functions more modular as the 3 score checking functions have a lot of duplicate code